hlrs-vis/covise/README-ARCHSUFFIX.txt

-i# The meaning of the variable ARCHSUFFIX
+# The meaning of the variable ARCHSUFFIX
 # ======================================
 #
 # The variable ARCHSUFFIX specifies the system environment for which COVISE